The Curse of King Naresuan – the story of a secret swordfighting ritual

-After his coronation in 1590 AD, King Naresuan restructured the defensive forces of his kingdom.
-On his behalf a group of paramilitary free warriors (PAHUYUTH) was asked to defend the country in case of an invasion and to fulfill covert operations.
+After his coronation in 1590 A.D.
+King Naresuan restructured the forces of his empire.
+On his orders, a group of paramilitary Free-Warriors (Pahuyuth) was asked to protect the country in the event of an invasion and to conduct covert operations.

-Only the fewest Thai sword practicioners ever had the courage (and the knowledge) to perform this very old ritual by the kings feet and to survive the curse: THE CURSE OF KING NARESUAN
+Only the fewest Thai swordsmen have had the courage (and ability) to perform this very ancient ritual at the king’s feet and survive the curse – the curse of King Naresuan.